MRzeczkowski/pseudorandom_number_generators/README.md

 ## Cauchy

-To generate numbers in the Cauchy distribution two algorithms have been used: classic approach using tangent and an alternative that leverages the probability density function - tangent is not needed here.
+To generate numbers in the Cauchy distribution two algorithms have been used: simple approach using tangent and an alternative that leverages the probability density function - tangent is not needed here.

 `X0` and `Gamma` parameters of the distribution are set to 0 and 1 respectively - they can be adjusted in the code.